sez11a/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/03-SSO/06-ldap/02-configuring-import-export.md

 ## Export

-This section contains settings for exporting user data from LDAP.
+This section contains settings for exporting Liferay user data to LDAP.

 **Users DN:** Enter the location in your LDAP tree where the users are stored.
 Liferay exports the users to this location.